Skip to main content

 ⚠

-Limited third-party integrations and plugin ecosystem compared to more established observability and security tools — custom connectors may be needed for non-Microsoft toolchains
+Limited third-party integration evidence in the supplied metadata compared to more established observability and security tools; custom connectors may be needed for non-Microsoft toolchains

 ⚠